mariotoffia/goannoy/README.md

     	Verbose output
 ```

-for example use the following:
+For example use the following:
 ```bash
 go run cmd/precision/main.go -file -items 10000 -prec 1000
 ```

-to generate *10_000* indexes and search the index.
+will generate *10_000* indexes and search the index.
 A *results.txt* in current directory is created with performance stats.

 ## Credits